• Skip to primary navigation

 Instructions

-• Wash the lentils and put in a pot with salt and around 2+ ¼ cups of water.
-Cover the pot with a lid and cook until the lentils are nicely cooked without losing the shape and turning mushy.
-It will take around 25 minutes in covered pot on medium flame.
-If you feel the water has evaporated but lentils are not cooked add some boiling hot water and continue cooking.
+• Cover the pot with a lid and cook until the lentils are cooked well without losing their shape and turning mushy.
+It will take around 25 minutes in a covered pot on medium heat.

-• Fluff the lentils with a fork and allow reaching room temperature.
+• Fluff the lentils with a fork and allow them to reach room temperature.

-• In a large bowl put the cooked lentils, pomegranate arils, chopped vegetables, herbs, and olives.
+• Add pomegranate arils, chopped vegetables, herbs, and olives.

 • Pour the dressing and gently toss until everything is mixed.